ricoThaka/ricothaka.github.io/current.md

 Back to the Spectacle, there was a man named Percy Riddle he married a lady named Sabrina she wass "Pretty", vickye was "pretty" and since I went to dance411 there is a group of girls that wanna live together, and If Latto is really erika idk.
 But at this point in time I am understanding that aside from her sale in the local market, shes mine, but im scared of the people tthat are angry at emotions

-<iframe width="731" height="729" src="https://www.youtube.com/embed/SReOKWeSKRM" title="Love Under New Management" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe loading="lazy"  width="731" height="729" src="https://www.youtube.com/embed/SReOKWeSKRM" title="Love Under New Management" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 [5 Classic Books Every Designer Should Have by Margaret Penney November 11 2016](https://www.sessions.edu/notes-on-design/5-classic-books-every-designer-should-have/)